Climdyn/qgs/documentation/source/files/user_guide.rst

 4. Symbolic outputs
 -------------------

-If the user wants to generate the model tendencies with non-fixed parameters, use the tendencies in another programming language, or use their own integrator in python, the qgs framework can use `Sympy`_ to proform the above calculations symbolically rather than numerically.
+If the user wants to generate the model tendencies with non-fixed parameters, or use the tendencies in another programming language, the qgs framework can use `Sympy`_ to perform the above calculations symbolically rather than numerically.

-To return the tendencies including specified parameter values, or to format the tendencies in another programming language, the qgs model is configured as shown in section :ref:`files/user_guide:Configuration of qgs`, however the **Symbolic** inner product is always used in this pipeline.
+To return the tendencies including specified parameter values, or to format the tendencies in another programming language, the qgs model is configured as shown in section :ref:`files/user_guide:2.
+Configuration of qgs`, however the **Symbolic** inner product is always used in this pipeline.
 To create the symbolic tendencies, the instance of :class:`.QgParams` is passed to the function :func:`.create_symbolic_tendencies`:

 .. code:: ipython3

-    from qgs.functions.symbolic_tendencies import create_symbolic_equations
+    from qgs.functions.symbolic_tendencies import create_symbolic_tendencies

     parameters = [model_parameters.par1, model_parameters.par2, model_parameters.par3]

-    f = create_symbolic_equations(model_parameters, continuation_variables=parameters, language='python')
+    f = create_symbolic_tendencies(model_parameters, continuation_variables=parameters, language='python')

-The varibale :meth:`f` is a string of the model tendencies, formatted in the programming language specified by the keyword :meth:`language`.
-The model tendencies will contain the specified :meth:`continuation_variables` as free parameters.
+The variable :code:`f` is a string of the model tendencies, formatted in the programming language specified by the keyword :code:`language`.
+The model tendencies will contain the specified :code:`continuation_variables` as free parameters.

 Currently the framework can format the equations in the following programming languages:

-* :meth:`python`
-* :meth:`julia`
+* :code:`python`
-* :meth:`fortran`
+* :code:`julia`
-* :meth:`mathematica`
+* :code:`fortran`
-* :meth:`auto`
+* :code:`auto`
+* :code:`mathematica` (still under test)

+Some example on how to use this functionality are provided in the `notebooks/symbolic_outputs <../../../../notebooks/symbolic_outputs>`_ folder.

-1. Using qgs (once configured)
+5. Using qgs (once configured)
 ---------------------------------

 Once the function :math:`\boldsymbol{f}` giving the model's tendencies has been obtained, it is possible to use it with